Discrete uncertainty principles and sparse signal processing: Low uncertainty with the discrete Fourier transform

 \subsection{Near equality in the multiplicative uncertainty principle}

-Having established that equality in the new multiplicative uncertainty principle \eqref{eq.main 2} is equivalent to equality in the analogous principle \eqref{eq.multiplicative tao up}, we wish to separate these principles by focusing on near equality.
-For example, in the case where $n$ is prime, $\mathbb{Z}_n$ has no nontrivial proper subgroups, and so equality is impossible by Theorem~\ref{thm.equality in old}.
+Having established that equality in the new multiplicative uncertainty principle \eqref{eq.main 1} is equivalent to equality in the analogous principle \eqref{eq.multiplicative tao up}, we wish to separate these principles by focusing on near equality.
+For example, in the case where $n$ is prime, $\mathbb{Z}_n$ has no nontrivial proper subgroups, and so by Theorem~\ref{thm.equality in old}, equality is only possible with identity basis elements and complex exponentials.
 On the other hand, we expect the new principle to accommodate nearly sparse vectors, and so we appeal to the discrete Gaussian depicted in Figure~\ref{figure.discrete gaussian}:

 \begin{theorem} Define $x\in\ell(\mathbb{Z}_n)$ by